UnB-KnEDLe/DODFMiner/docs/source/tutorials/JSON_extraction.md

 - Anulação / Revogação
 - Suspensão

-*Requirements: in this tutorial, it is assumed that you have already installed the [DODFMiner requirements](./../../../../requirements.txt)*
+*Requirements: in this tutorial, it is assumed that you have already installed the [DODFMiner requirements](./../../../../requirements.txt) and that you have got DODF JSON files, in case you don't, [this is where you can find them](#obtaining-json-files).*

 The first step to do is importing the DODFMiner `ActsExtractor` class in order to extract the acts from a JSON file: